JvanKatwijk/qt-dab/README.md

 Other than with e.g. FM or AM, where receiving signal at the same time from different transmitters, transmitting the same audio is hardly enjoyable, with digital modes, the software is able to select data from the strongest signal.
-In my neighbourhoodm there are - for a few ensembles
+In my neighbourhoodm there are (for a couple of ensembles) four transmitters within 20 Km as shown on the table below.

-- four transmitters within 20 Km.
+**New** is that while Qt-DAB **decodes** data from the strongest signal, Qt-DAB-6.X has a special **mode**, dxMode, in which it tries to identify  as much as possible transmitters that are transmitting the same signal.

-New is that while Qt-DAB **decodes** data from the strongest signal, Qt-DAB-6.X has a special **mode**, dxMode, in which it tries to identify **all ** transmitetrs that are transmitting the same signal.
 The TII decoding was adapted for this purpose.

-The most recent update shows all transmitters on the map.
+All transmitters detected will be shown on the map if the map handler is activated.

 Selecting the "dx mode" (with a checkbox on the configuration widget) causes the software to display all transmitters